OpenIndex/openjdk-linux-x86/README.md

 OpenJDK for Linux x86 (IA-32)
 =============================

-This repository provides a custom build of OpenJDK 11 for Linux x86 (aka [IA-32](https://en.wikipedia.org/wiki/IA-32)) created with the build scripts by [AdoptOpenJDK](https://github.com/AdoptOpenJDK/openjdk-build).
+This repository provides custom builds of the latest OpenJDK for Linux x86 (aka [IA-32](https://en.wikipedia.org/wiki/IA-32)) created with the build scripts by [AdoptOpenJDK](https://github.com/AdoptOpenJDK/openjdk-build).
 Created binaries are available at the [release page](https://github.com/OpenIndex/openjdk-linux-x86/releases).

 Motivation
 ----------

-Unfortunately AdoptOpenJDK does not provide binaries of OpenJDK 11 for Linux x86 yet.
+Unfortunately AdoptOpenJDK does not provide binaries of OpenJDK for Linux x86 yet.
 It seems to be planned according to [this issue](https://github.com/AdoptOpenJDK/openjdk-build/issues/774) but we don't really know, when the package will become available on [their website](https://adoptopenjdk.net/).

 One might ask, if this old architecture is still relevant today on Linux.
 Of course it's highly recommended to use x86-64, if the system supports it.
 But x86 is still being used and according to the philosophy of open source software, we should try to keep compatibility to older systems for as long as possible: